Zhang-Henry/AIOS_agent/README.md

 ## 💻 Reproducibility Statement

-We have implemented the following measures to ensure the reproducibility of our work on the AIOS Agent framework:
+We have implemented the following measures to ensure the reproducibility of our work on the Agent Security Bench:

-+ **Code Availability**: The source code for the AIOS Agent, including all scripts, configuration files, and Docker setup for executing LLM agent attacks, is available on the project's GitHub repository.
++ **Code Availability**: The source code for the Agent Security Bench, including all scripts, configuration files, and Docker setup for executing LLM agent attacks, is available on the project's GitHub repository.
 The repository contains scripts for adversarial attacks such as Direct Prompt Injection (DPI), Observation Prompt Injection (OPI), Memory Poisoning attacks, and PoT Backdoor attacks.

 + **Dependencies**: The environment setup is streamlined through both `requirements.txt` and `requirements-cuda.txt` for systems with or without GPU support.
 Installation instructions using Conda or Docker (for containerized environments) are provided to ensure consistency across different hardware configurations.

 + **Experimental Configurations**: All experimental configurations, including LLM models and attack types, are defined in YAML files within the `config/` directory.
 These configurations can be modified to test different models such as GPT-4, LLaMA, and other open-source models through Ollama and HuggingFace integrations.

-+ **External Tools**: The AIOS Agent supports multiple LLM backends (OpenAI, Gemini, HuggingFace), and instructions for obtaining necessary API keys and setting up the environment are documented.
++ **External Tools**: Our ASB supports multiple LLM backends (OpenAI, Gemini, HuggingFace), and instructions for obtaining necessary API keys and setting up the environment are documented.

 + **Reproducibility of Results**: To facilitate easy replication of the experiments, we provide predefined attack scripts (e.g., `scripts/agent_attack.py`) that allow for direct execution of various adversarial attacks under different configurations.